 Market conditions.

-3.12 Ultimately, the decision whether or not to make discount schemes generally available will be at the commercial discretion of HS1 Ltd. If discount schemes are to be offered, they will be made available to all TOCs on a transparent and non-discriminatory basis, applying the criteria described in this Annex.
-If at any time, HS1 Ltd decides that new discount schemes are not to be offered, any existing discount schemes will remain in place until their agreed termination date, subject to paragraph 2.11 above.
+3.12 Ultimately, the decision whether or not to make discount schemes generally available will be at the commercial discretion of LSPH.
+If discount schemes are to be offered, they will be made available to all TOCs on a transparent and non-discriminatory basis, applying the criteria described in this Annex.
+If at any time, LSPH decides that new discount schemes are not to be offered, any existing discount schemes will remain in place until their agreed termination date, subject to paragraph 2.11 above.

-3.13 Discount schemes will normally be offered over the entirety of HS1 infrastructure, for the purposes of defining the ‘specified infrastructure section’ under paragraph 6(5) of Schedule 3 of the Rail Regulations 2016, although HS1 Ltd reserves the right to specify that discounts are only available over specific sub-sections depending on the assessment of capacity described above.
+3.13 Discount schemes will normally be offered over the entirety of HS1 infrastructure, for the purposes of defining the ‘specified infrastructure section’ under paragraph 6(5) of Schedule 3 of the Rail Regulations 2016, although LSPH reserves the right to specify that discounts are only available over specific sub-sections depending on the assessment of capacity described above.

 Test 3: Is the rail service of a type that is eligible for a discount?